joeblew99/gu/shell/parse/readme.md

 - Encode: This is an optional field to indicate that the response body should be base64 encoded.
 By default it's true

+- Base64Padding: This is an optional field to indicate that the resource content added which will be base64 encoded, should use the padding encoder or the non-padding encoder.
+A true value will use padding encoding.
+By default it is set to true.
+Set to false when encoding images.

 - Encoded64: This is an optional field to indicate that the resource content added as a string is base64 encoded, by default it's false.

 - Localize: This is an optional field which is used to indicate that a remote resource(i.e a resource with an external URL) should have it's content fetched and added as a static, text content for retrieval under the name giving to the resource.
 It defaults to false.